goldbergyoni/istanbul/README.md

 ### Use cases

-Supports the following use cases and more
+Supports the following use cases and more.

 * transparent coverage of nodejs unit tests
 * instrumentation/ reporting of files in batch mode for browser tests